youthnotion/landing-site/README.md

 - **Installation Errors**: Ensure Node.js and npm are correctly installed.
 - **Server Not Starting**: Check for errors in the terminal and resolve any missing dependencies.
 - **Changes Not Reflecting**: Make sure you save your files and refresh the browser.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-That's it!
-You've got a detailed guide to get started with the YouthNotion Landing Site project.
-If you encounter any issues or have questions, feel free to ask.